cephard/NovaMed-Solutions/README.md

 # Insights Deep Dive

 ### Month-over-month comparison
-On average, February has consistently shown the lowest profit and revenue, experiencing a `-93.33%` decline from January.
-Sales gradually improved until May and remained consistent throughout the year, with only a slight dip in August.
+On average, February consistently records the lowest profit and revenue, experiencing a steep -93.33% decline from January.
+Sales generally recover gradually from March, peaking around May, and remain relatively stable throughout the rest of the year, with only a slight dip in August.

   <img src="https://github.com/cephard/NovaMed-Solutions/blob/main/month-on-month.png" alt="Customer Analysis"/>
+####   2022
+- Revenue fell sharply from January to March: first by -43.21%, then by -21.30%.
+- Recovery followed in subsequent months, but a drastic decline of -81.26% occurred in June.
+- July saw a rebound, though the year closed weakly with a -65.29% drop in November.

+####   2023
+- January started stronger with a +9.18% increase compared to December 2022.
+- However, February quickly reversed this with a -26.38% decline.
+- Revenue and profit showed steady growth throughout the year, with only minor dips—August being the worst (-15.61% revenue, -15.83% profit).
+- Despite the strong start, the year closed slightly down in December (-5.67% revenue, -5.74% profit).

+####   2024
+- 2023 ended at 3.39M revenue, but January 2024 plummeted to 56.65K, a shocking -98.33% drop.
+- This is especially notable given December 2022 closed at 89.76K, and January 2023 surged to 3.59M (+3901.30%), suggesting 2023 may have been an outlier year.
+- March 2024 marked the year’s peak revenue at 134.98K.
+- Sales held steady until September, which saw a -48.02% dip from August.
+- The year ended weak again, closing December at 44.81K revenue and 42.32K profit.

+####   2025
+- January began with a +12.20% increase, but February collapsed with a -91.82% decline.
+- Recovery was modest through mid-year, but after April, sales consistently trended downward, reaching the year’s lowest in November (23.05K revenue, 20.64K profit, representing -69.50% and -67.37% declines from October).
+- Encouragingly, December closed with a strong rebound, ending the year at 144.23K revenue (+525.82%) and profit up +444.56% compared to November.

 ### Top 5 & Bottom 5 Drugs

-Out of the 40 drugs distributed by Novamed SOlutions,the top 5 drugs contributed to

-- **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-- **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-- **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-- **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 <img src="https://github.com/cephard/NovaMed-Solutions/blob/main/top%205%20drugs.png" alt="Customer Analysis"/>

 ### Customer Performance